 Hotel Des ArtsThe smooth lines of an art deco décor finished with the classic artistic accents that boutique lifestyle hotel in Saigon is renowned for.
 Hôtel des Arts are the jewel of Saigon, a 5-star hotel that is simply beyond compare.

 Day 1: Saigon

-Later we do bike fit and convene over dinner tonight to celebrate the start of our awesome journey on a bike.
+Our guide meets you at your hotel at 17:00hrs for a bike fitting followed by dinner to celebrate the start of our journey on a bike.

 Day 2: Cai Be

 Our guide meets you at your hotel in Saigon at 8 am.